core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 Object-Security option {{RFC8613}}, and can therefore be used over any transport.

-The Constrained Application Protocol (CoAP) {{RFC7252}} was designed with the assumption that security could be provided on a separate layer, in particular by using DTLS {{RFC6347}}.
 The four properties traditionally provided by security protocols are:

 * Data confidentiality